-How to write a follow up email after an interview
+This post is all about how to write a follow up email after an interview and includes a template you can use.

-The first stage of following up should immediately after your interview and you’ll do this by sending a thank you note.
+This should be done immediately after your interview (related post on sending thank you notes here).
 I recommend sending the thank you note (follow up #1) the day of the interview or the day after.

 Then you wait a bit to hear what’s next.
 The frustrating thing is that in many cases, time will pass and you’ll still be left wondering where you stand.